 Mail: Alabama Respite, 1856 Keats Dr. NW, Huntsville, AL 35810

-- I understand that I am responsible for selecting and training a trustworthy respite provider who is at least 18 years of age and living outside of the care recipient’s home.
-Neither Alabama Respite nor UCP Huntsville will be held responsible for any actions taken by my selected respite provider.
+- I understand that I am responsible for selecting and/or training a trustworthy respite provider(s) who is at least 18 years of age and who lives outside of the care recipient’s home.
+Neither Alabama Lifespan Respite nor UCP Huntsville will be held responsible for any actions taken by my selected respite provider.

 - I agree to use respite reimbursement funds only for respite care.

-About the Alabama Respite Voucher Program
+About the Alabama Respite Reimbursement Program

-When respite service is completed, the provider signs the voucher to indicate the date and time respite was received.
-The caregiver will pay the provider out of pocket and submit the signed voucher to reimburse themselves.
-The caregiver sends the signed voucher back to Alabama Respite, who will issue a check to reimburse the caregiver (based on award amount that must be utilized during the specified time frame).
-Alternatively, the respite provider may agree to wait until the voucher has been submitted to Alabama Respite and a check has been sent before receiving payment for providing respite.
+When respite service is completed, the Respite Provider signs the timesheet to confirm the date and time respite was received.
+The Caregiver will pay the Respite Provider out-of-pocket and submit the completed/signed timesheet to Alabama Lifespan Respite, who will issue a check to reimburse the Caregiver (based on award amount that must be utilized during the specified time frame).
+Once Alabama Lifespan Respite receives the completed/signed timesheet and verifies information, reimbursement will be issued to the Caregiver within 30 days.